 But when the forecast started looking a little misty, we considered our options.
-With acres of land, the boulder problems are stacked at Horse Pens.
+With acres of land, the boulder problems are stacked at Horse Pens 40.
 Once winter hits the south, pebble wrestlers from all over flock to this renowned destination—and it only costs ten dollars to shred your skin into a bloody oblivion!
 The rock lives up to the bulletproof sandstone that the south is known and loved for, but what makes it so unique is its unusual features carved by wind over time.

 In a single day, you can accomplish twice, if not three times as many climbs as you can route climbing.
-Commitment level is generally much lower and you never have to worry about leaving beloved gear behind.
+The commitment level is generally much lower and you never have to worry about leaving beloved gear behind.
 But you know what else?
 EVERY PROBLEM IS A GUARANTEED DECK.
 I’ve been a climber for six years, and when it comes to climbing sans rope, I’m really just a noob afraid of falling.

 Every sloper felt huge to my hands, but the prime temperature was crisp enough for me to trust my feet.
 Smooth slopers and moderately stressful mantling top outs are, again, my anti-style, but still, I walked up to each boulder with straight up Beyonce confidence (think: Single Ladies era).
 When I attempted Bum Boy, I had no expectations, a fantastic spot, and cheers of encouragement from above.
 I slapped those giant slopers with intention and let good friction and cold weather do the rest of the work.

 Hey guys, I bouldered AND I did it with shaky Elvis leg.

 Pushing the boundaries of your comfort zone is awkward and uncomfortable because to do it, you have to enter a fairly uncomfortable place for a little while.
 My human brain is wired to seek out what feels safe because I, like most people, am a creature of comfort.
-But when I start to get a little too comfortable, I am reminded to allow myself a chance to slip into the discomfort of uncertainty.
+But every once in a while, it’s good to allow myself a chance to slip into the discomfort of uncertainty.
 Plus, a little bit of healthy stress can actually prove to be a powerful motivation to get to the top, whether it’s a job, a boulder, or a mountain.